fractal-analytics-platform/fractal-demos/demo-november-2022/fractal_demo_uzh.md

 4. Choose the parameters (e.g. `FOV_ROI_table`, 0, 0, 0) & click `Run`. napari will briefly be unresponsive, then the data is loaded into memory & you can go into 3D mode etc.

+## Server setup
+All of this runs on `fractal-tasks-core==0.2.6`, `fractal-server==0.3.5` and `fractal-client==0.2.9`.
+Installation instructions for the current server setup are here: https://github.com/fractal-analytics-platform/fractal-demos/blob/8b3f52b16f15e16c064123bec14b620cb7cbc546/examples/README.md